 Notice of Verification Services.
 The verification body must submit a notice of validation or verification services to the Executive Officer.

 For verification bodies, the notice must be submitted to the Executive Officer after the Executive Officer has provided a determination that the potential for a conflict of interest is acceptable, as specified in section 95503(e), and that verification services may proceed.
-The verification body may begin services for the entity required to contract for verification services after the notice is received by the Executive Officer, but the verification body must allow a minimum of 14 calendar days advance notice of the site visit unless an earlier date is approved by the Executive Officer in writing.
-In the event that the conflict of interest statement and the notice of verification services are submitted together, services cannot begin until ten calendar days after the Executive Officer has deemed acceptable the potential for conflict of interest as specified in 95503(e).
+The verification body may begin services for the entity required to contract for verification services after the notice is received by the Executive Officer, but the verification body must allow a minimum of 14 days advance notice of the site visit unless an earlier date is approved by the Executive Officer in writing.
+In the event that the conflict of interest statement and the notice of verification services are submitted together, services cannot begin until 10 days after the Executive Officer has deemed acceptable the potential for conflict of interest as specified in 95503(e).

 The verifier's notice must include all the following information: